History of the Special Air Service: Falklands War

 The Falklands War started after Argentina's occupation of the Falkland Islands on 2 April 1982.
 Brigadier Peter de la Billière the Director Special Forces and Lieutenant-Colonel Michael Rose, the Commander of 22 SAS Regiment, petitioned for the regiment to be included in the task force.
 Without waiting for official approval D Squadron, which was on standby for worldwide operations, departed on 5 April for Ascension Island.
 They were followed by G Squadron on 20 April.
 As both squadrons sailed south the plans were for D Squadron to support operations to retake South Georgia while G Squadron would be responsible for the Falkland Islands.
-By virtue of a 1981 transfer from A Squadron to G Squadron, John Thompson was the only one of the 55 SAS soldiers involved in the Iranian siege to also see action in the Falklands.

 South Georgia

 Operation Paraquet was the code name for the first land to be liberated in the conflict.
 South Georgia is an island to the southeast of the Falkland Islands and one of the Falkland Islands Dependencies.

 In atrocious weather the SAS, SBS and Royal Marines forced the Argentinian garrison to surrender.
 On 22 April Westland Wessex helicopters landed a SAS unit on the Fortuna Glacier.
 This resulted in the loss of two of the helicopters, one on takeoff and one crashed into the glacier in almost zero visibility.
 The SAS unit were defeated by the weather and terrain and had to be evacuated after only managing to cover 500 m in five hours.

 The following night, a SBS section succeeded in landing by helicopter while Boat Troop and D Squadron SAS set out in five Gemini inflatable boats for the island.
 Two boats suffered engine failure with one crew being picked up by helicopter and the other crew got to shore.
 The next day, 24 April, a force of 75 SAS, SBS and Royal Marines, advancing with naval gunfire support, reached Grytviken and forced the occupying Argentinians to surrender.
 The following day the garrison at Leith also surrendered.